priyambubai/react-native-forminput/README.md

 - Added `datePlaceholderStyle` prop to allow users to pass additional styles for the date placeholder text.
 - Fixed minor styling issues in the date picker component.

-### [1.9.0] - 2025-04-02

-- Introduced several new styling props for the DatePicker, allowing greater customization of its appearance (e.g., `selectedContainerStyle`, `todayContainerStyle`, `datePickerLeftButtonStyle`, etc.).
-- Added support for additional `datePickerProps` and `datePickerStyles` for advanced customization.
-- Updated `datepicker` library to the latest version.
-- Added `leftIconSource` and `rightIconSource` props: These props allow users to specify the source of their icons (e.g., FontAwesome, MaterialIcons, etc.).
-The default source is FontAwesome.
-- Added `leftIconSize` and `rightIconSize` props: These props allow users to specify size of the icons.
-- Added `multiline` and `numberOfLines` props: These props allow users to enable multiline input and specify the number of lines for the input field.

-### [1.8.1] - 2024-09-11

-- Fixed minor styling issue.

-### [1.8.0] - 2024-09-11

-- Updated code to be compatible with Latest React Native Version.

-### [1.7.0] - 2024-07-15

-#### Changed

-- Updated visual style of the component.

-#### Added

-- `theme` prop: Introduced a new `theme` prop that allows users to set the theme of the component.
-The available options are `light`, `dark`, and `system`.
-The `system` option automatically matches the theme of the device.

-### [1.6.0] - 2024-06-17

-#### Changed

-- Updated GIT Repository
-- Updated various style props to `ViewStyle` and `TextStyle`: This change allows users to get style suggestions more easily.
-This applies to all components where style props were previously used.

-### [1.5.0] - 2024-06-13

-#### Added

-- `inputContainerBackgroundColor` prop: This new prop allows you to customize the background color of the input container.
-You can pass any valid color string as the value.
-- Disabled functionality for the datepicker: The datepicker can now be disabled, preventing user interaction.
-This can be controlled via the `disabled` prop.
-When `disabled` is set to `true`, the datepicker will be non-interactive.

 ---